Death of Mahsa Amini: Circumstances of death

-Aftermath

-According to the BBC, eyewitnesses said Amini was beaten by police shortly after her arrest, while in the police van.
-By 17 September, Iranian police were denying the allegations of beating, and were claiming she had "suffered a sudden heart failure".

-The clinic where Amini was treated released a statement on Instagram saying that she had already been brain dead when she had been admitted around 13 September.
-By 19 September, the post had been deleted.

 On 17 September, the police chief of Tehran stated that the grounds of Amini's arrest were wearing her headscarf improperly and for wearing tight pants.

+Published hospital pictures show Mahsa Amini bleeding from the ear and with bruises under her eyes.
+In an 18 September letter, Doctor Hossein Karampour (the top medical official in Hormozgan province), pointed out that such symptoms "do not match the reasons given by some authorities who declared the cause to be a heart attack... (they are instead consistent with) a head injury and the resulting bleeding."
+This was also confirmed by alleged medical scans of her skull, leaked by hacktivists, showing bone fracture, hemorrhage, and brain edema.

 By 19 September, police had released CCTV footage showing a woman, who they identified as Amini, talking with an official.
 In the footage, the official grabs Amini's clothing, and Amini holds her head with her hands and collapses.
 Amini's father dismissed the footage as an "edited version" of events.
 Amini's brother noticed bruises on her head and legs.
 The women who were detained with Amini said she had been severely beaten for resisting the insults and curses of the arresting officers.

-Published hospital pictures show Mahsa Amini bleeding from the ear and with bruises under her eyes.
-In an 18 September letter, Doctor Hossein Karampour (the top medical official in Hormozgan province), pointed out that such symptoms "do not match the reasons given by some authorities who declared the cause to be a heart attack... (they are instead consistent with) a head injury and the resulting bleeding."
-This was also confirmed by alleged medical scans of her skull, leaked by hacktivists, showing bone fracture, hemorrhage, and brain edema.

 According to Iran International, the Iranian government was forging fake medical records for Amini, showing that she had a history of heart disease.
-On 20 September, Dr. Massoud Shirvani, a neurosurgeon, stated on state-owned television that Amini had a brain tumor that was extracted at the age of eight.
+On 20 September, Massoud Shirvani, a neurosurgeon, stated on state-owned television that Amini had a brain tumor that was extracted at the age of eight.

 By 21 September, the hospital had released preliminary CT scans.
 Government supporters stated the CT scans showed psychological stress caused by a previous brain operation; critics stated the scans showed physical beating and trauma.
 The Iranian government stated Amini had a brain operation at the age of five.